Hibs sign Bodo/Glimt striker Melkersen

 Last updated on .From the section Hibernian

-Hibernian have signed "exciting, attacking" striker Elias Melkersen from Bodo/Glimt on a four-and-a-half-year deal.
+Hibernian have signed "exciting, attacking" striker Elias Melkersen from Norwegian champions Bodo/Glimt on a four-and-a-half-year contract.

 Melkersen, who turned 19 last month, becomes Shaun Maloney's first signing as Hibs manager.